 | 630 Bad debt expense|

-120 Allowance for doubful accounts
+120 Allowance for doubtful accounts

-Double entry bookkeeping requires two entries for every transaction, one a debit and the other an equal, offsetting credit.
-Here, the account Bad debt expense is a normal expense category account whose balance increases with a debit transaction.
-The other account, Allowance for doubtful accounts is an asset category account, but it is also a contra asset account.
-Thus, this account's value is increased by a credit (the reverse of what a credit does to a normal asset account).
+double-entry bookkeeping requires at least two transactions for the write off action: one a debit and the other an equal, offsetting credit.
+Here, the account "Bad debt expense" is an expense category account whose balance increases with a debit transaction.
+The other transaction impacts "Allowance for doubtful accounts,'' is an asset category account, but it is also a "contra asset account."
+Therefore, a "credit" increases this account's value (the reverse of the impact a credit has on a standard asset account.

 Writing off the debt this way, incidentally, does not relieve the debtor of the obligation to pay.
 The seller undertakes the write off in the interest of accounting accuracy, but the customer is still liable for the debt.
 The seller retains every right to pursue payment by other legal means, such as engaging a collection service or filing a lawsuit.